 *C5.04.
 This congregation shall elect from among its voting members laypersons to serve as voting members of the Synod Assembly as well as persons to represent it at meetings of any conference, cluster, coalition, or other area subdivision of which it is a member.
 The number of persons to be elected by this congregation and other qualifications shall be as prescribed in guidelines established by the Western North Dakota Synod of the Evangelical Lutheran Church in America.

 C5.05.
-This congregation shall have a mission endowment fund that will operate as specified in this congregation’s [bylaws] [continuing resolutions].
+This congregation may have a mission endowment fund that will operate as specified in this congregation’s continuing resolutions.
 The purpose of the mission endowment fund is to provide for mission work beyond the operational budget of this congregation.

 Chapter 6.